z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 allows sprites to be of arbitrary size, and allows different parts of the sprite to be drawn using different, more appropriate drawing algorithms.
 The sp1_AddColSpr() function adds another column to the right side of an existing sprite.
+Remember, our 8 pixel wide sprite actually occupies 2 character cells when it's rotated horizontally, so that's 2 columns.

-We specify the sprite we're adding to, and the draw function for column we're adding.
+We specify the sprite we're adding to, and the draw function for the column we're adding.
 In this case the draw function is the one which uses the "load" drawing algorithm, a data type of 1 byte (i.e. no mask), and which knows it's responsible for drawing the right boundary of the sprite.